-ReConnect was devised by SCO Connect in partnership with the University of Edinburgh at the Royal Edinburgh Hospital.
+SCO ReConnect is delivered in partnership with the University of Edinburgh at the Royal Edinburgh Hospital.
 The workshops aim to put the patients at the heart of the musical experience.
-The sessions include a range of interactive music activities, including performances of stylistically varied music and songs by SCO musicians, and the creation of improvised pieces for individual patients that draw upon the patient’s mood or movements.
+The sessions include a range of interactive music activities, including performances of stylistically varied music and songs by SCO musicians, and the creation of improvised pieces that draw upon patients' mood or movements.
 The project aims to use live music to improve patients' sense of well-being and quality of life, to help improve the sense of well-being in all staff working within the ward, and to encourage the general use of music in the care setting.

-The current series of ReConnect workshops is taking place in Edinburgh from July to December 2017.
+The next series of ReConnect workshops will take place in Edinburgh later in 2018.

-SCO ReConnect is made possible by generous support from Queensberry House Trust, The E M Whittome 2013 Charitable Trust, The Stafford Trust, J Macdonald Menzies Charitable Trust and The Pixel Fund.
+SCO ReConnect is made possible by generous support from The E M Whittome 2013 Charitable Trust, The Stafford Trust, J Macdonald Menzies Charitable Trust and The Pixel Fund.

 If you would like to find out more about ReConnect, contact Joanna Burns by email on firstname.lastname@example.org or by phone on 0131 478 8342.